Life Sciences: Protecting your pharmaceuticals

 How the Pharmaceutical Industry uses PCMs

 PCMs are a critical solution to be considered in the pharmaceutical supply chain world because certain drugs exposed to extreme temperatures could be rendered ineffective or even harmful.
 And it really can’t be understated how important it is that all medicine and other drugs be delivered on time and correctly to their recipients.
-Check out the 4 basic rules for shipping pharmaceuticals.

 That said, obviously not everything that gets shipped needs strict temperature regulations.
 That’s why it’s important to know which items are perishable.
 The International Air Transport Association (IATA) states that a shipment is perishable if its contents will deteriorate over a period of time if exposed to severe environmental elements.
 Many pharmaceuticals fit this description.